Incident management for high-velocity teams

 This person is the public face of the incident response task force.
 Their duties most definitely include issuing periodic updates to the incident response team and stakeholders (usually via email), and may extend to tasks such as keeping the incident document accurate and up to date.”

 This person will also be in charge of continuing to update the status page or post updates to other channels as the situation evolves.
-Even an updating saying “We’re still working on the problem, nothing new to report.” is better than saying nothing and leaving your audiences hanging.
+Even an update saying “We’re still working on the problem, nothing new to report,” is better than saying nothing and leaving your audiences hanging.
 People left in the dark start to expect the worst.

 Part 3: Resolution, post-mortem, what comes next